alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 All high availability (`ha`) plans are suitable for production.

 You should check the size of the available plans against your service needs.

+### Elasticsearch backups

+Backups are not currently supported for the Elasticsearch service.

 ### Further information